We help judges, lawyers and law students find personal solutions now!

-Judges and Lawyers Assistance Program (JLAP) was established in 2000 as a committee of the Arkansas Supreme Court.
+The Arkansas Judges and Lawyers Assistance Program (JLAP) was established in 2000 as a committee of the Arkansas Supreme Court.

 • Stress and Burnout